A Time and Place

 But to settle the matter at hand…

-In a world of intellectual honesty, there are only two morality-based grounds upon which a person may object to abortion:
+In a world of intellectual honesty, there are only two morality-based grounds upon which a person may support or object to abortion:

-While there are a scattered few atheists/non-religious people who object to abortion strictly on humanitarian grounds (which is a legitimately fair and reasonable position), I reject all LYING SACK OF SHIT CHRISTIANS who play the “humanitarian” objection card.
+While there are a scattered few atheists/non-religious people who object to abortion strictly on humanitarian grounds (which is a legitimately fair and reasonable position), I reject all LYING SACK OF SHIT CHRISTIANS who play the “humanitarian” card or object or support it.

-Christians, hypocritical as most are, need an out when they want or need to break their own doctrinal beliefs, and this not-so-clever objection alignment provides that out.
-(We’ll get back to this in a bit.)
+Christians, hypocritical as most are, need an out when they want or need to break their own doctrinal beliefs, and this not-so-clever humanitarian alignment provides that out.

 First, a Christian claiming objection to abortion on humanitarian grounds is like someone with a severe allergy to peanuts saying that they don’t eat them because they don’t care for their taste.
 Clearly this is a laughable argument.
 It might be a reason, but it’s not the reason.
 The former clearly trumps (and renders moot) the latter.
 If a peanut can kill you, then your disdain for its taste is not terribly relevant.

-If you’re a Christian, your holy doctrine declares human life at the moment of conception, that life is sacrosanct, and that abortion is the willful taking of life.
+If you’re a Christian, your holy doctrine declares that human life is sacrosanct.
+The tenets of your religion declare that life begins at the moment of conception and that abortion is the willful taking of life.
 It’s a mortal sin.
 It is verboten.
-Any “humanitarian” objections that you might also claim are trumped (and rendered moot) by your religious doctrine.
+Any humanitarian objections that you might also claim are trumped (and rendered moot) by your religious doctrine.
 “Thou shalt not kill” from the mouth of god lays waste to trivial earthly concerns.
 What you think about the human condition is irrelevant.
 God’s in charge and he laid down the law, so fuck you and your profound intellectual dishonesty.

 If you’re a Christian who opposes abortion except in cases of rape, incest, or when the mother’s life is in danger, then you’re a hypocrite.
 Plain and simple.